weecology/retriever/docs/developer.rst

 Services Used
 -------------

-Check the services' home pages in case you have to add the same capabilities to your master branch.
+Check the services' home pages in case you have to add the same capabilities to your main branch.

 ::